PyEnv is still very useful, but these days switching your project over to uv

 With the deprecation of Python 2 most of us using Python 3 are upgrading and moving to ensure we continue to get support.

-A practical reality of using Python 2 was that because it was not being worked on we never really had to worry about a new version or even a different version when installing it on a new machine.
-Unlike in Ruby and NodeJS we got away with using the same version for all our projects.
+A practical reality of using Python 2 was that, because it was not being actively worked or changed, we never really had to worry about what a new version or even a different version would mean for our project when installing it on a new machine.
+Unlike in Ruby and NodeJS we got away with using the what felt like the same version for all our projects.

-However, this won’t work since changes in Python 3 between versions 3.5-3.8 (latest at this time) are quite different.
+However, besides the fact that Python 3 is incompatible with Python 2, this won’t even work in Python 3 between versions 3.5-3.8 (latest at this time) are quite different.
 Some projects need specific versions, not just the latest one.

 Django for instance only supports up to 3.6 on its 1.11 branch.
 To use 3.7 you must first upgrade to Django 2.x and fix any breaking changes.
 I haven’t noticed too many when upgrading, but going to a major new version in production (when the existing one already worked fine!) is scary!

-Brew only supports installing the latest version of Python 3 which means you can’t simply install Python to make a virtual enviroment in order to upgrade your Django project to 2.x.
-Not to mention that once it updates, given how brew installs Python, it’ll break your virtual environments links to that old python install.
+Brew only reliably supports installing a few versions of Python 3 at a time, which means you can’t simply install the specific Python for your project to make a virtual environment in order to upgrade your Django project to 2.x.
+Not to mention that once brew updates python, given how brew installs Python, it could break your virtual environments pointing to an old python install if you specified the binary too specifically.

-PyEnv is a set of scripts which help install and automatically use the correct version of Python for your project.
+PyEnv is a set of scripts which help installing and automatically use the correct version of Python for your project.

 It works by using some Shell Scripts to “shim” python